 AFJ trains a select cohort of family members and formerly incarcerated individuals in advocacy and communications skills that empowers them and amplifies their voices.

 The criminal justice system has a long record of human rights abuses.
-In addition to a newly-launched in-house Legal Support Unite, AFJ refers to a pool of pro bono attorneys to provide legal support for individuals and family members whose human rights have been violated during their incarceration in prisons and local jails.
+In addition to a newly-launched in-house Legal Support Unit, AFJ refers to a pool of pro bono attorneys to provide legal support for individuals and family members whose human rights have been violated during their incarceration in prisons and local jails.

 We seek to restore full citizenship rights, including voting, to all people, regardless of their criminal history or incarceratory status.
 We also seek to empower those who currently have the right to vote to exercise that right.